plone/volto/docs/source/blocks/core/grid.md

 ## Migration from `@kitconcept/volto-blocks-grid`

-From Volto 17.0.0-alpha.10 the Grid block, as it's in the `@kitconcept/volto-blocks-grid` add-on version 7.x.x, is included in Volto core.
+The Grid block was included in Volto core starting from Volto 17.0.0-alpha.10.
+It is based on the `@kitconcept/volto-blocks-grid` add-on version 7.x.x.

 The Volto core Grid is using the Volto internals default blocks-in-block architecture.
 Because of that, they both store the data differently, being incompatible and a migration of data is needed.